MicrosoftDocs/learn/learn-pr/wwl-sci/mitigate-incidents-microsoft-365-defender/includes/3-manage-incidents.md

 [ ![Incident Queue.](../media/incidents-queue.png) ](../media/incidents-queue.png#lightbox)

-By default, the queue in the Microsoft 365 security center displays incidents seen in the last 30 days.
+By default, the queue in the Microsoft 365 Defender portal displays incidents seen in the last 30 days.
 The most recent incident is at the top of the list so that you can see it first.

 The incident queue exposes customizable columns that give you visibility into different characteristics of the incident or the contained entities.
 This helps you make an informed decision regarding the prioritization of incidents to handle.